yuexiaofeng/yuexiaofeng.github.io/_posts/2022-03-26-ai-notes-knn.md

 1. What I have learnt in the field.
 This series will be literally digitizing my notes
 2. While it's AI series, it'd be mostly about ML (Machine Learning).
 I'll explain later
 3. What I think I understood (naturally it could be inaccurate, so take it with a grain of salt), and my own explanations
-4. What "recipe" I have tried, along with thoughts (Of course, my opinions are just mine, especially the good ones!)
+4. What *recipe* I have tried, along with thoughts (Of course, my opinions are just mine, especially the good ones!)
 5. Random AI-related ramblings, cuz sometimes I do have attention deficits and may lose my train of thoughts - But I'm guessing there is a reason why people host their own sites..

 What I probably won't do: